 Lee-Harvard: The Suburb in the City Initiative

 Lee-Harvard offers a positive story of success.
-Many of today's African-American leaders, both in Cleveland and beyond, came up in Cleveland's Ward 1.
+Many of today's African-American leaders, both in Cleveland and beyond, came up in Ward 1.
 The predecessor Village of Miles Heights was racially integrated in the 1920s, and elected the first African-American mayor in the State of Ohio in 1929.
 The larger Lee- Harvard community established many of the first citizen's councils and neighborhood associations in the region, and residents are still known for their strong community involvement and activism.
 Click on the buttons below to learn more about Lee-Harvard’s fascinating heritage.
 You will hear firsthand accounts from Lee-Harvard residents and see images from the neighborhood.
 Additionally, CRS continues to write the history of this area - and you can participate in its scripting!
 Be part of our collaborative effort to tell the stories of the greater Lee-Harvard neighborhood - its people, its institutions and its remarkable heritage.
 Click here to contact CRS about how you can take part!